Excel VBA Declare Global Variable and Assign Value: 2 Ways

 Procedure level variable and compile error in VBA code

-As you can see in the image, we declared variable typing veteran Dim in the 1st sub-procedure of Module 1.
-But the declaration of that variable didn’t work for the 2nd sub-procedure of the same module; rather it shows Compile error: Variable not defined.
+We declared variable typing veteran Dim in the 1st sub-procedure of Module 1.
+The declaration of that variable didn’t work for the 2nd sub-procedure of the same module; it shows Compile error: Variable not defined.

 Module Level Variable